Nom-nom-hub/RepoForge/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability, please email **teckmillion17@gmail.com** instead of using the issue tracker.
+If you discover a security vulnerability, please email **[ADD YOUR SECURITY CONTACT]** instead of using the issue tracker.

 Do not open public issues for security vulnerabilities.